Youngstown, Ohio: Growth and industrialization

 In the early 20th century, the community saw an influx of immigrants from non-European countries including what is modern day Lebanon, Israel, Palestine, and Syria.
 By the 1920s, this dramatic demographic shift produced a nativist backlash, and the Mahoning Valley became a center of Ku Klux Klan activity.
 The situation reached a climax in 1924, when street clashes between Klan members and Italian and Irish Americans in neighboring Niles led Ohio Governor A. Victor Donahey to declare martial law.
 By 1928 the Klan was in steep decline; and three years later, the organization sold its Canfield, Ohio, meeting area, Kountry Klub Field.
-Despite the prevalence of Irish Americans in Youngstown, their presence wasn't always evident.
+Despite the prevalence of Irish Americans in Youngstown, their presence was not always evident.
 When radio personality Pete Gabriel (who was Greek) came to Youngstown, he found out that there was no St. Patrick's Day parade there at the time, so he started one.

 The growth of industry attracted people from within the United States and from Latin America.
 By the late 19th century, African Americans were well represented in Youngstown, and the first local congregation of the African Methodist Episcopal Church was established in 1871.
 In the 1880s, local attorney William R. Stewart was the second African American elected to the Ohio House of Representatives.
 A large influx of African Americans in the early 20th century owed much to developments in the industrial sector.
 During the national Steel Strike of 1919, local industrialists recruited thousands of workers from the southern United States, many of whom were Black.
 This move inflamed racist sentiment among local Whites, and for decades, African-American steelworkers experienced discrimination in the workplace.
 Migration from the South rose dramatically in the 1940s, when the mechanization of southern agriculture brought an end to the sharecropping system, leading onetime farm laborers to seek industrial jobs.